rear/rear-user-guide/docs/scenarios/rsync.md

-# Internal Backup using BACKUP=RSYNC method
+# External Backup using BACKUP=RSYNC method

 In a previous scenario we discussed "[Internal Backup with rsync to NFS server](netfs_rsync.md)", but now we will use the `BACKUP=RSYNC` way.